-So, it is worth to learn how about the main roles in the industry along their respective duties.
+So, it is worth learning about the main roles in the industry, along with their respective duties.

-Work with "document translation".
+Work with “document translation.”
 There are hundreds of thousands of translators around the world.
 The vast majority work as freelance translators.
 In-house translators represent a very small percentage of the professionals.
-That's why our guide focus mostly on the freelance translators.
+That’s why our guide focuses mostly on freelance translators.

 Work with interpretation, which means “oral translation” (most clients will wrongly refer to an interpreter as a translator.
 Interpretation services may be provided live in the client site or over the phone/skype/etc.

 Proofreaders will usually work last on a document.
 Their role is to make sure there are no remaining glitches on a document so it can be delivered to a client.
-When graphical work is required on a document being translated, proofreaders will work on the translated documents only after this done was already completed.
+When graphical work is required on a document being translated, proofreaders will work on the translated documents only after it is completed.

 Business Developers (or sales professionals)

 Business developers are also known as account managers.
 Their main mission is to sell translation projects to clients and prospective clients.

 Few clients in the translation industry have a good understanding of how translation works.
 Most clients will not grasp how much work is required for a professional translation to be completed.